Athens-SDET-Meetup/webdriverio_recipes/README.md

-# webdriverio_recipes

-/**
- * This module provides a collection of recipe examples for intermediate and advanced level interview questions.
- * The examples are designed for experimentation and learning, allowing users to explore various programming concepts and problem-solving techniques.
- *
- * ## Description
- * - Recipes cover a range of topics suitable for technical interviews, focusing on practical implementations and algorithmic challenges.
- * - Each example is crafted to help users deepen their understanding and prepare for real-world coding interviews.
- *
- * ## Running Tests
- * - The module includes comprehensive tests to validate the correctness of each recipe.
- * - To run the tests, use the following command in your terminal:
- *   ```
- *   npm test
- *   ```
- *   or, if using Jest directly:
- *   ```
- *   npx jest
- *   ```
- * - Ensure all dependencies are installed by running:
- *   ```
- *   npm install
- *   ```
- * - Tests are organized to cover edge cases and typical scenarios, providing confidence in the solutions.
- *
- * ## Getting Started
- * 1. Clone the repository containing this module.
- * 2. Install dependencies with `npm install`.
- * 3. Run the tests as described above to verify your environment.
- * 4. Experiment with the recipes by modifying or extending the examples.
- *
- * Happy coding and good luck with your interviews!
- */
+# 🧪 WebdriverIO Recipes

+A curated collection of intermediate to advanced coding recipes designed to help you prepare for technical interviews using WebdriverIO.
+These examples are ideal for experimentation, learning, and mastering problem-solving techniques.

+---

+## 📘 Overview

+This module offers:

+- ✅ **Practical examples** tailored for real-world coding interviews.
+- 🧠 **Algorithmic challenges** to deepen your understanding.
+- 🧪 **Built-in tests** to validate each solution.

+Whether you're brushing up on your skills or preparing for a tough interview, these recipes are here to guide you.

+---

+## 🚀 Getting Started

+Follow these steps to set up and run the project:

+1. **Clone the repository**
+2. **Install dependencies**
+3. **Run the tests**
+4. **Explore and experiment**
+   Modify or extend the recipes to suit your learning goals.

+---

+## 🧪 Testing

+- All recipes include comprehensive test cases.
+- Tests cover edge cases and typical scenarios.
+- Use `npm test` or `npx jest` to run them.
+- Make sure dependencies are installed before testing.

+---

+## 🎯 Why Use This Module?

+- 📚 Learn by doing — hands-on examples.
+- 🛠️ Improve your coding fluency.
+- 🧩 Tackle real-world problems.
+- 💡 Gain confidence for interviews.

+---

+## 🙌 Contributing

+Want to add your own recipe or improve existing ones?
+Feel free to fork the repo and submit a pull request!

+---

+## 💬 Final Note

+Happy coding and good luck with your interviews!
+Keep experimenting, keep learning.